ShanonJackson/nextjs-azure/README.md

 - ❓ Localization [refer to roadmap, support = unknown]
 - ❓ AMP [refer to roadmap, support = unknown]

-The build output should generate 3 folders:
+The build (npx nextjs-azure) output should generate 3 folders:
-- ./out - The frontend folder, this contains all the pre-rendered HTML pages.
 - ./api - This is your pages/api folder if you're running NextJS full stack, this contains your code wrapped in an Azure compatibility function signature.
 - ./ui-backend - This contains all the backend functions and code to render your UI pages on the server if you're using getInitialProps.